 Single Thunderbolt 3 port

-Per Thunderbolt 3’s specification, you can daisy-chain up to 7 devices together without losing performance.
-The X5 can only be at the end of a chain.
+Per Thunderbolt 3’s specification, you can daisy chain up to 7 devices together without losing performance.
+The X5 can only be use at the end of a chain.

 Pre-loaded on the Samsung X5 is the installer of Samsung Portable SSD Software (SPSS) for both Windows and Mac.
 Once installed, you can use the application to check on the drive’s status and turn on its security feature to password-protect the drive’s content.

 In all, this security feature worked well in my testing.
-Once the security mode is turned on, the X5 has a small separate 40MB partition that holds a copy of SPSS, allowing you to unlock the drive even when you plug it into a different computer for the first time.
+Similar to other drives, such as the Samsung T5 or the WD My Passport SSD, once the security mode is turned on, the X5 has a small separate 40MB partition that holds a copy of SPSS.
+This enables you to unlock the drive even when you plug in into a different computer for the first time.

-The Samsung X5 Portable SSD is by far the fastest portable drive I’ve used.
+The Samsung X5 Portable SSD is by far the fastest portable drive I’ve worked with.

 I tested it by copying 80GB of data from a computer that runs on the Samsung SSD 970 Pro.
 The drive had sustained speeds of more than 1600 MB/s for both writing and reading.
 These were some three times that of even the fastest SATA-based portable SSDs.

 At this speed, you can finish copying two CDs worth of data in less than one second.
-As a result, the new portable drive can efficiently work as the storage device for even the most demanding tasks, such as 4K editing or rendering real-time 3D images.
+As a result, the new portable drive can function as a storage device for even the most demanding tasks, such as 4K editing or rendering real-time 3D images.